-We have audited the financial statements of Volkswagen Diesel Environmental Mitigation Trust for Indian Tribe Beneficiaries (the "Trust") as of December 31, 2017 and the period from October 2, 2017 to December 31, 2017 and have issued our report thereon dated March 26, 2018, which contained an unmodified opinion on those financial statements.
-Our audit was performed for the purpose of forming an opinion on the 2017 financial statements as a whole.
-The supplemental Trust administration actual costs versus budget schedule is presented for the purpose of additional analysis rather than to present the financial position, changes in net assets, and cash flows of the Trust and is not a required part of the financial statements.
+We have audited the financial statements of Volkswagen Diesel Environmental Mitigation Trust for Indian Tribe Beneficiaries (the "Trust") as of December 31, 2018 and 2017 and for the year ended December 31, 2018 and the period from October 2, 2017 (inception) to December 31, 2017 and have issued our report thereon dated February 8, 2019, which contained an unmodified opinion on those financial statements.
+Our audits were performed for the purpose of forming an opinion on the 2018 and 2017 financial statements as a whole.
+The supplemental trust administration actual costs versus budget schedule is presented for the purpose of additional analysis rather than to present the financial position, changes in net assets, and cash flows of the Trust and is not a required part of the financial statements.

-This supplemental information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the 2017 financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the 2017 financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the 2017 financial statements as a whole.
+This supplemental information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the 2018 and 2017 financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the 2018 and 2017 financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the 2018 and 2017 financial statements as a whole.

-Plante & Moran, PLLC
+Alante i Moran, PLLC